-Equivalent to AperiodicParameters(RelativeTime, RelativeTime, AsyncEvent-Handler, AsyncEventHandler, boolean)60 with the argument list (cost, deadline, overrunHandler, missHandler, false).
+Equivalent to AperiodicParameters(RelativeTime, RelativeTime, AsyncEvent-Handler, AsyncEventHandler, boolean)68 with the argument list (cost, deadline,

-cost Processing time per invocation.
-On implementations which can measure the amount of time a schedulable object is executed, this value is the maximum amount of time a schedulable receives.
-On implementations which cannot measure execution time, it is not possible to determine when any particular object exceeds cost.
-When null, the default value is a new instance of Relative Time(0,0).

-deadline The latest permissible completion time measured from the release time of the associated invocation of the schedulable.
-When null, the default value is a new instance of RelativeTime(Long.MAX_VALUE, 999999).

-overrunHandler This handler is invoked when an invocation of the schedulable exceeds cost.
+- cost Processing time per invocation.
+On implementations that support cost enforcement, this value is the maximum amount of time a schedulable receives.
+On implementations which do not support cost enforcement, it is not possible to determine when any particular object exceeds cost.
+When null, the default value is a new instance of RelativeTime(0,0). - deadline The latest permissible completion time measured from the release time of the associated invocation of the schedulable.
+When null, the default value is a new instance of RelativeTime(Long.MAX_VALUE, 999999). - overrunHandler This handler is invoked when an invocation of the schedulable exceeds cost.
 Not required for minimum implementation.
-When null, the default value is no overrun handler.

-missHandler This handler is invoked when the run() method of the schedulable object is still executing after the deadline has passed.
+When null, the default value is no overrun handler. - missHandler This handler is invoked when the run() method of the schedulable object is still executing after the deadline has passed.
 When null, the default value is no miss handler.

-IllegalArgumentException when the time value of cost is less than zero, or the time value of deadline is less than or equal to zero.

-IllegalAssignmentError when cost, deadline, overrunHandler or missHandler cannot be stored in this.
+- IllegalArgumentException when the time value of cost is less than zero, or the time value of deadline is less than or equal to zero. - IllegalAssignmentError when cost, deadline, overrunHandler or missHandler cannot be stored in this.